Cube-OS/cubeOS/docs/mission-dev/index.rst

 -------------------------

 Besides avionics hardware, you likely have a payload you want to integrate for your mission.
-KubOS provides a payload service guide for integrating payloads into KubOS in the *recommended* way:
+CubeOS provides a payload service guide for integrating payloads into CubeOS in the *recommended* way:

 - :doc:`Payload Services <../ecosystem/services/payload-services>`